jokannes/zTreeSepa/README.md

 The zTree software for economic experiments (Fischbacher, 2007) automatically creates a payment file at the end of a lab session.
 The zTreeSepa tool allows manual addition of surplus participants and automatic conversion of the payment info to a SEPA XML payment file according to the pain.001.001.03 schema.

 # Usage
+## Downloading the tool
+You can either build the tool yourself using Python or you can download the .exe in the Releases area.
+For that, click on the tag at the top of the repository and download the .exe file.

 ## How to get a payment file from zTree
 For detailed information, please refer to the zTree manual.
 In short, after your treatment(s), you should run a questionnaire with an address form in it.
 After the conclusion of the questionnaire, the payment files are automatically created.